MaiService/jQuery-GridWriter/README.md

    - BlockId: *ID for Grid-Block*

-* Each function fires an event on target element
+*Each function fires an event on target element*
-* Each function-event provides a data object {id: targetId}
+*Each function-event provides a data object {id: targetId}*

-* If window size is less then the value set in option MinDocumentWidth all grids become full sized
-* this behavior can be turned of by setting option "CheckDocumentWidth" to false
+*If window size is less then the value set in option MinDocumentWidth all grids become full sized* *this behavior can be turned of by setting option "CheckDocumentWidth" to false*

-#### Function -> addGrid() -> CombineGrids:
- - 0 - 33.3% width
- -
- - 2 - 99.9% width

-#### Function -> addGrid() -> BarCount:
- - define how many Blocks are added to Grid

 Basic usage
 ===========